 We work everyday to make Northwestern a greener, more sustainable campus.
 But we can't do it alone.
 A meaningful, lasting impact requires the participation of our entire campus community.
 Even small, everyday choices like bringing reusable bags to the grocery store make a big difference if we all commit.
 Get involved, rally your friends and colleagues, and help us make sustainable living a part of our campus culture.

 Everyone on campus can participate.
 Join us at events, lead the recycling efforts in your office, or make a commitment to reduce your energy use.
 Here are some ways to get started:

 - Recycle: Campus recycling saves over 690 metric tons of greenhouse gas emissions annually (equaling the emissions from 604 cars).
 Learn more about what you can recycle and where to do it.

-- Save Water: Why you should make an effort to limit your water usage.
+- Save water: Make an effort to limit your water usage.

-- Be an Eco-Rep: Inform, engage, and lead fellow students to life a sustainable lifestyle.
+- Be an Eco-Rep: Inform, engage, and lead fellow students to live a sustainable lifestyle.

 - Join a student group: Meet new people, learn new things, and grow our campus community.